RoverCore/Documentation/content/en/docs/Concepts/MVC.md

 }
 ```

-Now, when "/Index" is referenced in the URL, the program will return the corresponding view.
+Now, when `/Index` is referenced in the URL, the program will return the corresponding view.

 ## Request Types

 Request Types identify the different possible actions that are invoked upon a program, often in order to retrieve and/or send data.
-Requests that aren't "GET" are defined by writing HTTP followed by the request type (as seen below) before an action method:
+Requests that aren't `GET` are defined by writing HTTP followed by the request type (as seen below) before an action method:

 ```csharp
 public class StudentController : Controller